frederic-perez/AmE-dictionary/data/dictionary.md

 __model home__ _n_ A house in a group of new houses that has been painted and filled with furniture, so that people who might want to buy one of the houses can see what they will be like.
 __moderate__ _v_
 __modesty__ _n_
-__modicum__ _n_ :eight: If you want to describe a small amount of something, try modicum.
+__modicum__ _n_ :nine::m: If you want to describe a small amount of something, try modicum.
 If you have a modicum of interest in something, you are a little bit interested.
 Modicum comes from the Latin modicus, for moderate, and modus, for measure.
 We often use it to mean “any at all,” as if “If you had a modicum of sense (i.e. any sense at all), you’d be able to see that the pencil you’ve spent the last five minutes looking for is tucked behind your ear.” _A modicum of timidity._
 __modish__ _adj_
 __Mogollon Rim__ _n_ A rugged escarpment of east-central Arizona forming the southern edge of the Colorado Plateau.
 __mogrify__ _v_
 __mogul__ _n_ :nine: /ˈməʊɡʌl; məʊˈɡʌl/ __1__ A very rich or powerful person; a magnate. _Feeling brave, we steered down an easy tree run, then headed to the moguls._
 __mohair__
+__mohawk__ _n_ :two::hammer: /ˈməʊhɔːk/
 __Mohs hardness__ _n_ _The Mohs scale of mineral hardness is qualitative and arbitrary._
 __moiré pattern__
 __moire__ _adj_ Having a wavy or rippled surface pattern.
 Used of fabric. _Syn_ watered _As the lady sat down, the folds of her moire silk dress rustled about her._